 \subsection{Angular histogram}

-In Figure \ref{fig:coshistF_ER0}--\ref{fig:coshistAg_ERnon0}, histograms of the scattering angle $\cos\theta$ are shown.
+In Figure \ref{fig:coshistF_ER0}--\ref{fig:coshistAg_ERnon0}, histograms of the angle $\cos\theta$ are shown.
 Yellow histograms in the figures represent the template results.
 The corresponding pseudo-experiment results with statistically approximate error bars are shown in black.
-The template histograms are presented on the same scale as that of the pseudo-experiment results to facilitate easy comparison between the two data sets.
-In Figure \ref{fig:coshistF_ER0} and \ref{fig:coshistF_ERnon0}, the target is F, whereas the target in Figure \ref{fig:coshistAg_ER0} and \ref{fig:coshistAg_ERnon0} is Ag.
+The template histograms are scaled by the number of events to the pseudo-experiment results for an easy comparison.
+In Figure \ref{fig:coshistF_ER0}--\ref{fig:coshistF_ERnon0} the target is F, whereas the target in Figure \ref{fig:coshistAg_ER0}--\ref{fig:coshistAg_ERnon0} is Ag.
+The threshold of the recoil energy is taken as $0$ keV (Figure \ref{fig:coshistF_ER0}), $20$ keV (Figure \ref{fig:coshistF_ERnon0}) and $0$ keV (Figure \ref{fig:coshistAg_ER0}), $50$ keV (Figure \ref{fig:coshistAg_ERnon0}).
+The non-realistic cases of $E_R^\mathrm{thr} = 0$ keV are presented for reference.

+The anisotropic feature is seen in the angular distribution as a broad peak around $\cos\theta\sim 0.4$ in the most distinctive case of $r=1.0$, target F and $E_R^\mathrm{thr}=20$ keV.
 If the velocity distribution is isotropic, the signal number is large in $\cos\theta \simeq 1$, whereas the signals tend to be scattered even in the $\cos\theta \ll 1$ region with strong anisotropy.
-In Figures \ref{fig:coshistF_ER0}--\ref{fig:coshistAg_ERnon0}, the threshold of the recoil energy is taken as $E_R^{\mathrm{thr}} = 0$ keV (Figure \ref{fig:coshistF_ER0}), $20$ keV (Figure \ref{fig:coshistF_ERnon0}) and $E_R^{\mathrm{thr}} = 0$ keV (Figure \ref{fig:coshistAg_ER0}), $50$ keV (Figure \ref{fig:coshistAg_ERnon0}).
 Choice of energy threshold $E_R^{\mathrm{thr}}$ is made in order to clearly demonstrate the anisotropy dependence of the histogram.
-In the case of target nucleon F and $E_R^\mathrm{thr.}=20$ keV, the anisotropy dependence of the histogram is obvious compared to the $E_R^\mathrm{thr.}=0$ keV case.
+It is seen that isotropic distribution ($r=0$) makes the peak around $\cos\theta\sim 1$ in the four cases.
+It is interesting to point out that more clear peaks are seen with realistic energy threshold case than with $E_R^\mathrm{thr}=0$ case.
+This can be explained that the recoils to forward direction get higher energy than the recoils to the right angle.

 If the forward/backward direction of nuclear recoil tracks are detected, a survey from $\cos\theta = -1 $ to $1$ can be completed as shown in the relevant figures.
-Instead, the absolute value $|\cos\theta|$ is adopted as an indicator of the current angle because only the absolute value $|\cos\theta|$ could be measured due to the insensitivity of the detectors.
-Same as Figures \ref{fig:coshistF_ER0}--\ref{fig:coshistAg_ERnon0}, histograms for $|\cos\theta|$ are shown and discussed in Appendix \ref{apx:abscoshist}.
+The anisotropy discrimination based on a perfect forward/backward detection will be discussed in the following section.
+Most of the existing detectors, however, do not show perfect forward/backward detection and the absolute value $|\cos\theta|$ is adopted.